stahnma/zoomwh/README.md

 `ZOOM_SECRET` which is the `secret token` provided on your zoom application.
 This is how zoom knows your webhook listener is the intended target.

+`ZOOMWH_PORT` the port to put this webhook listener on.
+Default is 8888.

 ## Slack Messaging
 `ZOOMWH_SLACK_WH_URI` is the slack webhook uri.